The Land Shifts - Suite for String Orchestra

 Twisting, pulling, seeing, and burning: The Land Shifts explores these four land-based actions, where either the land or our perspective on it is altered.

 Movement I. Twistability lashes out, frustrated and confused about the present.
-Writhing sforzando’s recede and bubble up again and again, and a quintuplet motif (“Twist-a-bi-li-ty”) twists the six-beat bar into five.
-The movement's sauntering rhythmic energy asks if we can allow ourselves to twist, to be changed by new knowledge (even if that scares us)?
-How twistable is the history we’re taught, since other histories are hidden from us?
-Are we open-hearted enough, to be changed?
+Writhing sforzando’s fade and return like the seasons, and a quintuplet motif (“Twist-a-bi-li-ty”) twists the six-beat bar into five.
+The music asks if we can allow ourselves to twist, to be changed by new knowledge—even if it scares us.
+How twistable is the history we're taught, when other histories have been hidden from us?
+Are we open-hearted enough to accept what we might learn?

 This brings us to Movement III.
 Seeing with different eyes.
 In her book Braiding Sweetgrass, Robin Wall Kimmerer recounts the following: